LaunchCodeEducation/lchs/src/chapters/flask-intro/routes.rst

 Take a moment to run through the usual ``git status/add/commit`` sequence.
 Next, use ``git checkout -b`` to create a new branch in the repository.

-Right now, our code looks something like this:
+In the new branch, our code looks something like this:

 .. sourcecode:: Python
    :linenos: